paulmccarron/spotify-playlist-janitor/README.md

 Diagram for entity relationships can be found [here](./docs/entity-relationship-diagram.md).

 ## Spotify Configuration
-Instructions for setting up SPotify connectivity can be found [here](./docs/spotify-configuration.md)
+Instructions for setting up Spotify connectivity can be found [here](./docs/spotify-configuration.md).